 Beginning in 1916 Harmonia axyridis, an orange/red lady beetle with variable black spotting, was imported into the United States from Asia.
 This agricultural pest-control predator established independent feral populations in North America by 1988.
 Subsequently, Harmonia axyridis has become a pest to homeowners and various horticultural enterprises.
-Seeking winter hibernation sites, ladybug swarms invade human homes/habitat primarily in the fall.
+Seeking winter hibernation sites, ladybug swarms invade human homes/habitats primarily in the fall.
 With increased Harmonia axyridis exposures, human ladybug allergy was first reported in 1998.

-Ladybug specific-IgE hypersensitivity has been reported in all ages (1 to 78 years old) and both sexes.
-Clinical ladybug allergy manifests variously as rhinoconjunctivitis, asthma, urticaria and angioedema.
+Ladybug-specific IgE hypersensitivity has been reported in all ages (1-78 years old) and both sexes.
+Clinical ladybug allergy manifests variously as rhinoconjunctivitis, asthma, urticaria, and angioedema.
 A majority, but not all, allergic individuals are primarily exposed at home.
 Large fall swarms and smaller spring dispersions produce corresponding peaks in ladybug allergy.
 Ladybug hemolymph is a primary source of allergen.
-Har a 1 and Har a 2 major ladybug allergens have been characterized.

-Ladybug allergy prevalence in one endemic area was reported as 10%.
-Self-report of ladybug pests at home did not predict ladybug allergy, suggesting other exposures are also important.
+Har a 1 and Har a 2 major ladybug pests at home did not predict ladybug allergy, suggesting other exposures are important also.
 Some individuals have no history of atopy before manifestation of ladybug allergy.
-Ladybug, cat, cockroach, and house dust mites are the most likely allergens to present as isolated single positive skin tests in an allergists office.
+Ladybug, cat, cockroach, and house-dust mites are the most likely allergens to present as isolated single positive skin tests in an allergist's office.
 Ladybug should be a standard skin test allergen for all allergy patients tested in endemic areas.
 Avoidance of ladybug exposure is paramount to treatment.